amylour/everneed/README.md

 - [Pexels](https://www.pexels.com/) for images used within the site
 - [Unsplash](https://unsplash.com/) for images used within the site
 - [Flaticon](https://www.flaticon.com) for icons used in wireframing and on the website
+- [Chat GPT](https://www.chat.openai.com) was used to produce the content text for the Articles section prompted by myself with several talk points about climate change and current eco-issues.

 <details>
 <summary>Image credits are as follows:</summary>